A Grammar of Model Analysis: Grama

 Calling plot_sinew_outputs....

-This sinew plot doesn’t match the intuition we stated above!
-As we increase the length a
+This sinew plot in Figure 4.11 doesn’t match the intuition we stated above!
+As we increase the height h

-By sanity-checking the model with a sinew plot, we can see that the model has incorrect behavior.
-Reviewing the code above, it seems the \(a\) and \(t\) terms are swapped.
-We can fix that easily and re-run the sweeps.
+By sanity-checking the model with a sinew plot (Figure 4.11), we can see that the model has incorrect behavior.
+Reviewing the code above, it seems the \(h\) and \(t\) terms are swapped.
+We can fix that easily and rerun the sweeps:

 md_plate_v2 = (